Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudbilling-v1/readme.md

 });

 /*
-Send a message to the agent.
-This is a blocking call that will return the task once it is completed, or a LRO if requested.
-*/
-await gapi.client.cloudbilling.message.send({});

-/*
-SendStreamingMessage is a streaming call that will return a stream of task update events until the Task is in an interrupted or terminal state.
-*/
-await gapi.client.cloudbilling.message.stream({});

-/*
 Gets the billing information for a project.
 The current authenticated user must have the `resourcemanager.projects.get` permission for the project, which can be granted by assigning the [Project Viewer](https://cloud.google.com/iam/docs/understanding-roles#predefined_roles) role.
 */
 await gapi.client.cloudbilling.projects.getBillingInfo({name: 'name'});